 Our property administration agreements with CBRE are ongoing and may be terminated by either party upon reasonable notice and our property administration agreements with Frisa expire in March 2024 but automatically renew for successive five year period, subject in each case to certain termination rights.
 We cannot assure you that we will be able to renew or replace our external property administrators, or that our Internal Property Administrator will provide for satisfactory property administration.
-If we are unable to renew or replace our external property administrators with property administrators that perform satisfactory services on acceptable terms, our financial performance could be adversely affected.
+If we are unable to renew or replace our external property administrators services on acceptable terms, our financial performance could be adversely affected.